Allan Dias

 Bio:

-A largely unknown gigging musician Dias was originally recruited in spring 1986 for the 'Album' tour.
-However, he was soon asked to stay – along with the rest of the touring band – and would end up as one of PiL's longest serving members, playing on three studio albums ('Happy?', '9' & 'That What is Not') and countless live gigs from 1986-1992.
+A largely unknown gigging musician Dias was originally recruited in spring 1986 for the 'Album' Tour.
+However, he was soon asked to stay – along with the rest of the touring band – and would end up as one of PiL's longest serving members; playing on three studio albums ('Happy?', '9' and 'That What is Not') plus countless live gigs from 1986-1992.

 Having taken up a suggestion from a friend to play bass, the self-taught Dias soon progressed to jamming with East Coast jazz collective Eastern Sound Space Orchestra.
 He also gigged around New York with various club and house bands, backing the likes of Jean Knight and Tyrone Washington (Parliament).